If you are applying for this course from within the UK/EU, click apply now.

-Teaching methods include lectures, demonstrations, seminars, workshops, group projects and practical skills work.
+Teaching methods include lectures, news days, seminars, workshops and group projects.
 All our teaching staff have worked as journalists and have strong links with regional employers and industry organisations.
 We also invite experienced industry professionals to carry out regular guest lectures and classes.

 Assessment is split between portfolios of practical work, essays, examinations, reports and presentations.